Campus Improvement Plan

 Staff Responsible for Monitoring: Counselor

-Strategy 2: Dedicated time built into the master schedule for schoolwide morning announcements and morning meeting to build positive school culture and time to address core characteristics with all students.
+Strategy 2: Dedicated time built into the master schedule for schoolwide morning announcements and encourage teachers to focus morning meeting topics to build positive school culture and time to address core characteristics with all students.

-Strategy 3: Grade level rallies and morning announcements will be used to highlight core characteristic behaviors through shout outs and celebrations.
+Strategy 3: Grade level rallies and morning announcements will be used to highlight WOW behavior and spotlight core characteristic behaviors through shout outs and celebrations.

 Strategy's Expected Result/Impact: Encourage positive behavior